-The good thing about dressing well in the winter is that you have to buy more clothes than at any other time of year.
-The bad thing about dressing well in the winter is that, ah, you have to buy more clothes than at any other time of year.
+The good thing about dressing well in winter is that you get to buy more clothes than at any other time of year.
+The bad thing about dressing well in winter is that, ah, you have to buy more clothes than at any other time of year.

 A Chunky Roll Neck

-When temperatures drop, a thick-gauge roll neck is a stylish no-brainer any day you don’t have to wear a suit.
-They flatter most shapes, bulk up your torso, and offer an easy way to mix up your wardrobe.
+Once temperatures drop to single digits, a thick-gauge roll neck becomes a no-brainer for just about any day you aren’t required to wear a tie.
+They flatter most shapes, bulk up your torso, and offer an easy way to fend off neck chill.

-Few other knits flit so seamlessly between off- and on-duty looks, and with so many affordable options on the market, you can well and truly clinch a happy cost-per-wear ratio.
+Few other knits flit so seamlessly between off- and on-duty looks.
+So with a bevvy of affordable wool-blend options on the market, you can well and truly clinch a happy cost-per-wear ratio.

 A Thick Scarf

-Winter is often a catalyst for head-to-toe monochrome.
-Fifty shades of grey can border on boring, however, and accessories are often the easiest way to lift simple looks.
-Enter: a thick scarf.
+Winter is often the catalyst for most guys wearing head-to-toe monochrome.
+Going all fifty shades of grey for three months of the year, however, can border on boring.
+Having a few choice accessories to hand is often the easiest way to lift simple looks.
+Enter: the scarf.

-A pop of green, burgundy or navy will add depth and give you some much-needed battle armour for when the cold snap bites.
+A pop of green, burgundy or navy will add depth to an outfit, and give you some much-needed battle armour for when the cold snap bites.
 Which, all in all, is far better than the neon snowsuits of yesteryear.

 A Parka Jacket

-Opt for a clean, classic shape in a wearable shade (khaki, grey and navy are the safest); ban excessive faux fur, band patches and camo details.
+For best results, opt for a clean, classic shape in a wearable shade (khaki, grey and navy are the safest choices) and swerve any additional details like faux fur trims or band patches.
 If those conditions are met, you’ll be quids in with a casual winter coat that will actually beat the cold.

-Adult men can be sure of three things: taxes, wrinkles and the futility of cheap, polyester gloves.
-This season, convey some semblance of maturity (and add a few degrees to your thermostat while you’re at it) by slipping your hands into some quality lined alternatives.
+Adult men can be sure of three things: taxes, wrinkles and the futility of cheap gloves.
+This season, convey some semblance of maturity (and add a few degrees to your internal thermostat) by slipping your hands into some quality alternatives.